JustinMShea/phoenixdown/README.md

 This project provides a template for writing a PhD thesis in R Markdown, and rendering those files into a PDF formatted according to [the requirements of the University of Washington](https://grad.uw.edu/for-students-and-post-docs/degree-requirements/thesisdissertation/final-submission-of-your-thesisdissertation/).
 It uses the [University of Washington Thesis class](http://staff.washington.edu/fox/tex/) to convert R Markdown files into a PDF formatted ready for submission at UW.
 This project was inspired by the [thesisdown](https://github.com/ismayc/thesisdown) and [bookdown](https://github.com/rstudio/bookdown) packages.

-Currently, the PDF and gitbook versions are fully-functional.
-The word and epub versions are developmental, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.
+Currently, the PDF and gitbook versions are fully-functional, and are the focus of this package.
+The word and epub versions are in development, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.

-If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in huskydown [PDF template](index/_book/thesis.pdf) and the [bookdown book](https://bookdown.org/yihui/bookdown/).
+If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in huskydown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).

 Under the hood, the [University of Washington Thesis LaTeX template](https://github.com/UWIT-IAM/UWThesis) is used to ensure that documents conform precisely to submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).